 You have three sons, Brandon (28), Lucas (26) and Jesse (24).
 Jesse plays in your band and obviously inherited your musical talents.
 What do your other sons do?

 They’re all incredibly talented singers and songwriters and producers.
 Like … SERIOUSLY good!
 They’re all trying to carve out careers in music.
-But they’re also really good human beings which is even more important.
+But they’re also really good human beings which are even more important.

 What is ‘tour life’ like?

-Lately it’s been not only successful but really enjoyable.
+Lately, it’s been not only successful but really enjoyable.
 I feel very lucky to be able to play so many shows in so many parts of the world.
 But now I also have my wife accompanying me on many of the trips which makes it like a vacation.
-Instead of playing to a loving, screaming audience and then going back to a hotel room alone, I walk offstage, and Daisy has arranged a great place nearby to have dinner, or a beautiful place to hike during the day.
+Instead of playing to a loving, screaming audience and then going back to a hotel room alone, I walk offstage, and Daisy has arranged a great place nearby to have dinner or a beautiful place to hike during the day.
 I have the best travel partner.